Podcasts like Science Friday

 Website Apple Spotify

-Presentations, opinions, and interviews on topics in STEM.
+Presentations, opinions, and interviews on topics in Science, Technology, Engineering, & Math.
 Remember, STEM is not the exclusive property of experts, policy makers, or talking heads.
 Every presenter is susceptible to bias, unconsciously or deliberately, so always verify what you read and what you're told.
 Do your own research.
 Satisfy your curiosity.
 And keep learning.MORE Producer/Network Cody Colborn

 Email ****@gmail.com